-Guatemala, a country where coffee is the number three export after bananas and raw sugar, where coffee plantations crowd by volcano ranges, where thousands of people subsist by growing coffee, happens to consume some of the worst coffee in the world.
+Guatemala, a country where coffee is the number three export after bananas and raw sugar, where coffee plantations are crowded by volcano ranges, and where thousands of people subsist by growing coffee, happens to consume some of the worst coffee in the world.
 All of their flavorful coffee beans are exported and average Guatemalan drinks imported instant coffee made from second-rate coffee beans.
-We have toured a coffee plantation by Lake Atitlan, we smelled the leaves and tasted raw coffee beans and saw how coffee is picked and cleaned and dried, and all we drank until that moment in Guatemala was instant coffee that tasted like slightly flavored water.
+We toured a coffee plantation by Lake Atitlan, we smelled the leaves and tasted raw coffee beans and saw how coffee is picked and cleaned and dried, and all we drank until that moment in Guatemala was instant coffee that tasted like slightly flavored water.
 All that changed in Antigua.

 As we were walking through the colorful town of Antigua, we were struck by a sprawling colonial-style building with a very familiar red sign.

 “Well that must be one of the largest McDonald's I’ve ever seen,” I told Julia as we headed inside, to take pictures and have a well-deserved restroom break.